tfm000/sklarpy/sklarpy/multivariate/README.md

 # <u> Multivariate </u>

-This directory contains code for all multivariate models implemented in Sklary.
+This directory contains code for all multivariate models implemented in SklarPy.

 Examples of how to use these models can be found in the `examples` folder.